How a 9.8% Conversion Insight Led to a Smarter AI Clips Review Experience

 Design Goals

-Improve clip discoverability so users can explore beyond the first clip
+Improve clip discoverability so users can explore multiple clips that were generated

 Simplify the interface to support focused decisions by reducing distractions, clarifying the visual hierarchy, and aligning actions with user intent

-Offer fallback control by enabling users to create custom clips if needed
+Offer fallback control by enabling users to create custom clips if they are not satisfied with the clips generated.

 Exploring Layout Options